Where Can You Avoid Paying Taxes? 22 Countries with Zero or Very Low Taxation

 - Property Tax: 0.75-2%.

-Note.
-Stamp duty on property purchases ranges from 1-10%.
+Note: stamp duty on property purchase ranges from 1–10%

 Bermuda

-- Corporate tax: annual commission based on the authorized capital.
+- Corporate tax: annual fees based on share capital.

 - VAT: 0%.

-- Property tax: calculated based on the annual rental value.
+- Property tax: assessed on annual rental value.

 Cayman Islands